Project Value: £2.3m

 Rogate Homes appointed Abbott Construction to build their St Peters Lane development in the heart of the city of Canterbury close by to the Marlowe Theatre and we completed construction of the 11 dwellings in 2016.

 The development consists of nine town houses and two 2-bedroom apartments and are arranged in the form of a terrace with each house having a shallow front garden separated from the pavement by a low wall.

 The front elevation is traditionally detailed as a Georgian terrace and three storeys in height with a parapet and a steeply pitched slate roof.

 The design of the rear has a more contemporary feel with double glazed powder coated aluminium windows and a patinated zinc cladding to the second floor.

-Externally, the properties have a traditional appearance, in keeping with the historic character of St Peter’s Lane designated as part of a Conservation Area, recognised as being of national importance.
+Externally, the properties have a traditional appearance, in keeping with the historic character of St Peter’s Lane which is designated as a Conservation Area and recognised as being of national importance.

-Abbott Construction were delighted to be Joint winner’s in the New Buildings category for The Canterbury Society for this project.
+Abbott Construction were delighted to be Joint Winner in the New Buildings Category for the Canterbury Society for this project